publiccodenet/about/activities/codebase-stewardship/for-existing-projects.md

 ## How to start

-As set out in the [codebase stewardship lifecycle](lifecycle.md), a codebase must first be proposed to the Foundation for Public Code.
+As set out in the [codebase stewardship lifecycle](lifecycle.md), a codebase must first be proposed to, or idientified by, the Foundation for Public Code.

-Existing codebases are then [assessed against the stewardship feasibility criteria](../codebase-stewardship-assessment/criteria-for-codebase-stewardship.md) and [Standard for Public Code](https://standard.publiccode.net/).
+Existing codebases are then [assessed o their purpose, code, community and scalability](../codebase-stewardship/odoo-codebases.md#identify) and [Standard for Public Code](https://standard.publiccode.net/).

 ## What developing organizations need to do